 Q: Can you use DBCC SHRINKFILE on both log and data files?

-Ans: Yes, both data and log files may be utilized with DBCC SHRINKFILE.
-The two file formats’ ramifications and concerns vary, nevertheless.
+Ans: Data and log files may be utilized with DBCC SHRINKFILE.
+Nevertheless, the two file formats have different ramifications and concerns.

 Q: Does data integrity suffer from DBCC SHRINKFILE?